The name of the association is: European Internet Exchange Association (Euro-IX).

-2. Each Member of the Executive Committee shall resign ultimately two years after his appointment, in accordance with a schedule of resignation to be drawn up by the Executive Committee.
-The person resigning shall be eligible for reappointment; whoever shall be appointed in an interim vacancy shall take the place of his predecessor in the schedule.
+2. Each Member of the Executive Committee shall resign ultimately two years after their appointment, in accordance with a schedule of resignation to be drawn up by the Executive Committee.
+The person resigning shall be eligible for reappointment; whoever shall be appointed in an interim vacancy shall take the place of their predecessor in the schedule.

-3. The membership of the board of directors ends by voluntarily withdrawal by the board member (bedanken).
+3. The membership of the Executive Committee ends by voluntarily withdrawal by the Member.

-2. The Secretary shall draw up minutes of the business transacted at each meeting, which shall be adopted and signed by the President and the Secretary.
-In deviation from the provisions of the law in this respect, the opinion of the President about the establishment and the contents of a resolution shall not be decisive.
+2. The Secretary shall draw up minutes of the business transacted at each meeting, which shall be adopted and signed by the Chair and the Secretary.
+In deviation from the provisions of the law in this respect, the opinion of the Chair about the establishment and the contents of a resolution shall not be decisive.

-3. The board of directors meets as often as the chairman or two members of the board of directors deem necessary, at a minimum of four meetings annually.
-The meetings are convened by the chairman, and in his absence by one of the other members of the board of directors.
-Meetings of the board can be held by assembly of the directors or by means of telephone conversations, video conferencing or through any other means of communication that allows all participating directors to communicate with each other at the same time.
+3. The Executive Committee meets as often as the Chair or two Members of the Executive Committee deem necessary, at a minimum of four meetings annually.
+The meetings are convened by the Chair, and in their absence by one of the other Members of the Executive Committee.
+Meetings of the Executive Committee can be held by assembly of the Members or by means of telephone conversations, video conferencing or through any other means of communication that allows all participating Members to communicate with each other at the same time.
 Participation in a meeting held in such manner shall be considered to be attendance at the meeting.

 4. By means of a set of standing orders further regulations with respect to meetings of and the adoption of resolutions by the Executive Committee may be given.